-29. During the interactive dialogue, 62 delegations made statements.
-Recommendations made during the dialogue are to be found in section II of the present report.

-30. India encouraged cooperation with inter alia the United Nations to strengthen national laws and hoped for an early enactment of the Judicial Officers Bill 2014.
-India expressed appreciation for the emphasis on women empowerment and measures taken to address gender based violence.

-31. Indonesia noted with appreciation that The Gambia has met the MDG on free primary school enrolment, and the adoption of the Domestic Violence Act and the Sexual Offences Act.
+- 29. During the interactive dialogue, 62 delegations made statements.
+Recommendations made during the dialogue can be found in section II of the present report. - 30.
+India encouraged cooperation with, inter alia, the United Nations to strengthen national laws, and hoped for an early enactment of the Judicial Officers Bill 2014.
+India expressed appreciation for the emphasis on women empowerment and the measures taken to address gender-based violence. - 31.
+Indonesia noted with appreciation that the Gambia has met the Millennium Development Goals on free primary school enrolment, and the adoption of the Domestic Violence Act and the Sexual Offences Act.
 It also welcomed the steps being taken to establish a national human rights institution based on the Paris Principles.